Inside an anechoic chamber during vehicle acoustic testing, with sound-absorbing wedges lining the walls and engineers measuring noise emissions.

 What is the difference between anechoic and hemi-anechoic chambers?

-How low can the cutoff frequency be?
+How low can the cutoff frequency be in an anechoic chamber?

-Are these chambers custom or modular?
+Are Memtech Acoustics chambers custom or modular?

-Can chambers be installed in existing buildings?
+Can anechoic chambers be installed in existing buildings?

-Can chambers support large or heavy equipment?
+Can anechoic chambers support large or heavy equipment?

 Let’s Engineer the Right Solution, Together.